bzminer/bzminer/README.md

     "cooldown_period": 0, // allow the gpu to cooldown after a period of time. default is 0.
 Higher value means more time between cooldown periods.

     "reset_oc_dag_gen": false, // Resets overclocks before DAG is generated.
 Sets overclocks back after DAG has completely been generated.
 Useful for high oc when getting a lot of invalid shares due to invalid DAG generation

+    "advanced_config": true, // set this to true to show additional options in the config file

+    "advanced_display_config": true, // set to false to disable this device from mining

+    "display_settings": { // advanced display configuration settings
+        "table_width": 100, // number of characters wide the tables are "wrap": true, // whether the table should allow columns to wrap (set to false to disable cells from wrapping their contents to the next line)
+        "title_align": 1, // table title horrizontal alignment.
+0 = left, 1 = center, 2 = right. default is 1 = center
+        "date_align": 0, // table date alignment.
+0 = left, 1 = center, 2 = right. default is 0 = left
+        "show_devices": true, // show the devices table "devices_title_color": 7, // set the color of the devices table title "devices_border_color": 8, // set the color of the devices table border "devices_columns": "#,name:nw,cfg,free,total,core,mem,fan,pwr,temp", // which columns to show for devices table. supported list below
+        "show_pool": true, // whether to show the pool tables "pool_title_color": 7, // pool table title color
+        "pool_border_color": 8, // pool table border color
+        "pool_columns": "#,uptime,a/r/i,avg,eff,pool mh,miner mh,status:nw" // which columns to show in the pool tables
+    },

     "device_overrides": [ // list of individual device settings
         {